-The Company initially recognizes debt and subordinated liabilities at fair value on the date that they are originated.
-All other financial liabilities (including liabilities designated at fair value through profit or loss) are recognized initially on the trade date at which time the Company becomes a party to the contractual provisions of the instrument.
+The Company initially recognizes debt and subordinated liabilities at fair value on the date that they are originated plus any directly attributable transaction costs.
+Subsequent to initial recognition, these financial liabilities are measured at amortized cost using the effective interest method.
+Trade and other payables are recognized initially on the trade date at which time the Company becomes a party to the contractual provisions of the instrument and subsequently at amortized cost.